 (iv) waste disposal procedures; and

-(B) any additional information required by this chapter that is requested by the agency to assist in its review of the application; and
+(B) any additional information required by this chapter that is requested by the department to assist in its review of the application; and

 (C) qualifications of the following:

-(i) RSO in accordance with subsection (h) of this section;
+(i) RSO in accordance with subsection (c)(28) of this section;

-(ii) authorized user(s) in accordance with subsection (c)(5) of this section as applicable to the use(s) being requested;
+(ii) authorized user(s) in accordance with subsection (c)(6) of this section as applicable to the use(s) being requested;

-(iii) authorized medical physicist in accordance with subsection (c)(3) of this section;
+(iii) authorized medical physicist in accordance with subsection (c)(4) of this section, if applicable;

-(iv) authorized nuclear pharmacist in accordance with subsection (c)(4) of this section, if applicable; and
+(iv) authorized nuclear pharmacist in accordance with subsection (c)(5) of this section, if applicable;

+(v) ophthalmic physicist in accordance with subsection (c)(19), if applicable;

-(v) radiation safety committee (RSC), in accordance with subsection (i) of this section, if applicable; and
+(vi) Radiation Safety Committee (RSC), in accordance with subsection (i) of this section, if applicable; and

+(vii) ARSO in accordance with subsection (c)(3) of this section, if applicable; and

-(4) the applicant's permanent facility is located in Texas ; and
+(4) the applicant's permanent facility is located in Texas.

-(5) the owner of the property is aware that radioactive material is stored and/or used on the property, if the proposed facility is not owned by the applicant.
-The applicant shall provide a written statement from the owner or the owner's agent indicating such.

-(g) Radiation safety officer.
+(g) Authority and responsibilities for the radiation protection program .

+(1) In addition to the radiation protection program requirements of §289.202(e) of this title, a licensee's management shall approve in writing:

+(A) requests for a license application, renewal, or amendment before submittal to the department; and

+(B) any individual before allowing that individual to work as an authorized user, authorized nuclear pharmacist, or authorized medical physicist.
+(2) A licensee's management shall appoint an RSO who agrees, in writing, to be responsible for implementing the radiation protection program.
+The licensee, through the RSO, shall ensure that radiation safety activities are being performed in accordance with licensee-approved procedures and regulatory requirements.
+A licensee's management may appoint, in writing, one or more ARSO to support the RSO.
+The RSO, with written agreement of the licensee's management, must assign the specific duties and tasks to each ARSO.
+These duties and tasks are restricted to the types of use for which the ARSO is listed on a license.
+The RSO may delegate duties and tasks to the ARSO but shall not delegate the authority or responsibilities for implementing the radiation protection program.

-(1) Every licensee shall establish in writing the authority, duties, and responsibilities of the RSO and ensure that the RSO is provided sufficient authority, organizational freedom, time, resources, and management prerogative to perform the following duties:
+(3) Every licensee shall establish in writing the authority, duties, and responsibilities of the RSO and ensure that the RSO is provided sufficient authority, organizational freedom, time, resources, and management prerogative to perform the following duties:

 (A) establish and oversee operating, safety, emergency, and as low as reasonably achievable (ALARA) procedures, and to review them at least annually to ensure that the procedures are current and conform with this chapter;